Laboon Sailors Provide Assistance to Distressed Mariners

+None of the mariners appeared to be injured.
+They were turned over to a regional coast guard.

+“The Sailors of Team Laboon continue to prove their excellence,” said Cmdr.
+Eric Blomberg, Laboon commanding officer.
+“Assisting mariners at sea is inherently dangerous, but the team executed without hesitation – without fear – to extend their compassion to people in distress.
+I’m incredibly proud to be a part of this team.”

-240311-N-DY413-3143 GULF OF ADEN (March 11, 2024) Sailors from the Arleigh Burke-class guided-missile destroyer USS Laboon (DDG 58) approach a disabled vessel in the Gulf of Aden, March 11, to assist three stranded mariners.
-USS Laboon is deployed to the U.S. 5th Fleet area of operations to help ensure maritime security and stability in the Middle East region.
-(Official U.S. Navy photo)
+Laboon is deployed to the U.S. 5th Fleet area of operations to help ensure maritime security and stability in the Middle East region.

 |Date Taken: